 “In entering upon the great work before us, we are not unmindful that, in its prosecution, we may be called to test our sincerity, even as in a fiery ordeal.
 It may subject us to insult, outrage, suffering, yea, even death itself.
 We anticipate no small amount of misconception, misrepresentation, calumny.
 Tumults may arise against us.
 The ungodly and violent, the proud and pharisaical, the ambitious and tyrannical, principalities and powers, and spiritual wickedness in high places, may combine to crush us.
 So they treated the Messiah, whose example we are humbly striving to imitate.
 If we suffer with him, we know that we shall reign with him.
 We shall not be so afraid of their terror, neither be troubled.
 Our confidence is in the Lord Almighty, not in man.
 Having withdrawn from human protection, what can sustain us but that faith which overcomes the world?
 We shall not think it strange concerning the fiery trial which is to try us, as though some strange thing had happened unto us; but rejoice, inasmuch as we are partakers of Christ’s sufferings.
 Wherefore, we commit the keeping of our souls to God, in well-doing, as unto the faithful Creator.
 For every one that forsakes houses, or brethren, or sisters, or father, or mother, or wife, or children, or lands, for Christ’s sake, shall receive a hundred fold, and shall inherit everlasting life.”
 (William Lloyd Garrison.
 Declaration of Sentiments Adopted by the Peace Convention.
 Held in Boston, 1838)

-As stated, it is unfortunately imprudent to cover every single doctrine Christ preached here, though the rest of the verses in Matthew 5, along with the next two whole chapters are no less important than the ones presented here.
-Christ covers a lot of ground with His disciples, including being preservative agents for the multitude to retain the dominion of the Imago Dei, being light in a world full of darkened minds, and then describing how He came to fulfill the Law of Moses despite abrogating the civil legalism of the Pharisees which was their private interpretation of the Law.
-He uses this segue to begin talking about what it means to wash the “inside of the cup“, by being sincerely virtuous and not commit to pretense by trying to stay within the confines of written statutes.
+As stated, it is unfortunately imprudent to cover every single doctrine Christ preached here, though the rest of the verses in Matthew 5, along with the next two whole chapters are no less important than the ones we’ve presented.
+Christ covers a lot of ground with His disciples, using this segue of contrasting God’s natural Law with the civil legalism of men to begin talking about what it means to wash the “inside of the cup“, by being sincerely virtuous and not commit to pretense by trying to stay within the confines of written statutes.
 He condemns unforgiveness, adultery, and fornication.
 He warns against the dangers of taking oaths.
 He proscribes violent retaliation to oppressive governments and the partaking in personal vengeance.
 He prescribes a model of behavior reflecting the Good Samaritan, treating would-be political enemies as though they were kinsmen, giving no occasion to be accused of contention or impatience.
 What should be repeated, is that all of Christ’s sermon to His disciples is indicative of the behavior and conduct they are to pass down to the congregations of families, as contrasted against the behavior and conduct practiced by the civil slaves of pagan societies.
 It is not enough for pagans to try to emulate these traits and then attempt to call themselves Christians.
 It is necessary that they abandon the core sins that brought them into political bondage in order to adopt these injunctions as they seek the literal Kingdom of God on earth as it is in Heaven in a separate, superior political reality.

 Perhaps now it is worthy to shift gears from the philosophy of Christ and to pin down some of the events of His life that demonstrate an application of this philosophy.